nikhillopes/redis-proxy/README.md

 - Write simple test org.n.test.CacheTester to test lru and expiry eviction : 10 mins
 - Write multi threaded tester : 45 mins
 - Dockerize : 1 hr
-- Other optimizations and tinker with different parallelism, expiry etc. : 4 hrs
+- Other optimizations and tinkering with different parallelism, expiry etc. : 4 hrs
 - Documentation : 30 mins

 ## Improvements
 - Get a signal from master(redis) for key update and key deletion.
 I think this will significantly reduce return of stale values.
+- An interesting experiment would be to compare cache performance with the [caffeine caching library.](https://github.com/ben-manes/caffeine)
+- To further improve performance the eviction process can be run on a different thread which will also refreshes any near expiration keys.